Nishantjannu/CarND-Advanced-Lane-Lines/README.md

 ![Combined Threshold Binary Transform][image4]

-A combining function "threshold_combined" has been defined to carry out this transformation in the "Image_Pipeline.ipynb" file.
+A combining function "threshold_combined" has been defined to carry out this transformation in the [Image_Pipeline.ipynb](./Image_Pipeline.ipynb) file.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The perspective transform has been developed in the second part of the IPython notebook "Camera_Cal_and_Perspective_Transform.ipynb".
+The perspective transform has been developed in the second part of the IPython notebook [Camera_Cal_and_Perspective_Transform.ipynb](./Camera_Cal_and_Perspective_Transform.ipynb).

 One of the test images (straight_lines1.jpg) was used to identify a trapezium on the road (source points) and transformed into a rectangle (destination points) in the warped image.
 These points were roughly selected by eye-balling them.